 In February 2010 Energonuclear signed an agreement with AECL to assess the viability of the project and define what is required to complete and commission units 3 & 4.
 In December 2010 the European Commission approved the project.
 In August 2011 SNN said that China Nuclear Power Engineering Co.
 (CNPEC, a subsidiary of CGNPC) was interested in investing in the two new Cernavoda units, and later a South Korean consortium also expressed interest.
 Bids were open until mid November 2011 to partner with SNN, Enel and ArcelorMittal in Energonuclear, with the new investor taking about 45% of the project.
 Apparently no bids were received.

-In October 2012 the government asked the four major utilities - GdF Suez, Iberdrola, RWE and CEZ - which had withdrawn from EnergoNuclear SA to reconsider involvement in the Cernavoda 3-4 project.
-Meanwhile China General Nuclear Power Group (CGN) expressed interest in investing in the project, providing non-nuclear equipment.
-In November 2013 two nuclear cooperation agreements were signed by Nuclearlectrica with CGN, one a letter of intent relating to construction of units 3 & 4.
+In October 2012 the government asked the four major utilities – GdF Suez, Iberdrola, RWE and CEZ – which had withdrawn from EnergoNuclear SA to reconsider involvement in the Cernavoda 3&4 project.
+Then China General Nuclear Power Group (CGN) expressed interest in investing in the project, providing non-nuclear equipment.
+In November 2013 two nuclear cooperation agreements were signed by Nuclearlectrica with CGN, one a letter of intent relating to construction of units 3&4.

 Romanian power reactors planned

 SNN was planning to complete Cernavoda unit 5 by 2020, but since this was significantly less progressed than the others, government thinking is to build further nuclear capacity at other sites.
 Early plans foresaw ten Candu and three VVER-1000 units for Romania, at several sites.